U8NWXD/oppia-wiki/Debug-backend-tests.md

 * `pp [expression]`: Evaluate `[expression]` and pretty-print it.
 * `q(uit)`: Abort the program and quit the debugger.

+The parentheses indicate optional parts of the commands.
+For example, you can use the `where` command either by typing `w` or by typing `where`.
 These are just a few of the most useful commands.
 See the [pdb documentation](https://docs.python.org/3/library/pdb.html#debugger-commands) for more information.

 **Be careful when executing Python code directly in the debugging shell.
 If your commands look like a PDB command, the PDB command may be executed instead.**